The host dark matter haloes of the first quasars

-The radial distance and line-of-sight velocity cuts applied here reduce the sample size to 55 galaxy companions.
 Stacking all observed data points produces the line-of-sight velocity distribution shown with blue stars in Figure~\ref{fig:vlos_rproj} (see also Figure~\ref{fig:dataset}).
 These data points show striking similarities with the profile predicted for the simulated `high-mass' sample.
 At projected radii $> 100 \, \rm kpc$, they cluster within $300 \-- 400 \, \rm km \, s^{-1}$ from the quasar.
 Starting at $R_{\rm proj} \sim 100 \, \rm kpc$, the line-of-sight velocity can be seen to broaden towards lower radii (see also Figure~\ref{fig:dataset}).
 The mean line-of-sight velocity offset (blue dotted curve) thus increases, closely mimicking the theoretical expectation (black dashed curve).
 Towards the centre, observed velocity offsets reach $\approx 800 \-- 1000 \, \rm km \, s^{-1}$, showing that observed companions do sometimes reach extreme line-of-sight velocities, as expected for a `high-mass' halo.
 In contrast, the theoretical distribution for the `low-mass' sample reproduces neither the rise in the line-of-sight velocity dispersion nor the highest line-of-sight velocities seen in the data.